-Accrued liabilities are those expenses that are incurred by the business but not yet paid.
-Accrued expense is a part of accrual system of accounting, which states that an expense is recorded when it is incurred, and revenue is recorded when it is earned.
+Accrued liabilities are expenses incurred by the business but not yet paid.
+Accrued expense is a part of the accrual system of accounting, which states that an expense is recorded when it is incurred, and revenue is recorded when it is earned.

-This system of accounting generates more accurate results as the expenses are matched with related revenues and are reported when the expense occurs, not when cash is paid.
+This accounting system generates more accurate results as the expenses are matched with related revenues and are reported when the expense occurs, not when cash is paid.

 Accrued liabilities are the actual liabilities, the benefit against which is received by the business, but they are not yet paid.
 For example, services of the employees have been received, but their salary is yet to be paid, or goods have been received, but payment is yet to be made.
-Here, payment has to be done in the future period of time.
-If we don’t record such expenses in our books, it will not reflect a true financial picture of the company’s business.
-The concept of accrual liabilities occurs only when the business follows the Accrual system of accounting.
+Here, the price has to be made in a future period.
+If we don’t record such expenses in our books, it will not reflect an accurate financial picture of the company’s business.
+Accrual liabilities only occur when the business follows the Accrual accounting system.

-An Accrual system of accounting is a system in which all the expenses of a particular period are recorded in the same period in which they are incurred irrespective of the fact whether they are paid or not.
+An Accrual accounting system is a system in which all the expenses of a particular period are recorded in the same period in which they are incurred, irrespective of whether they are paid or not.
 Accrued liabilities are not accounted for when the business follows the cash basis of accounting.
-Under the Cash basis of accounting, only those expenses are accounted for which are paid during that period of time.
-Accrued liabilities are shown under the current liabilities head in a company’s balance sheet.
+Under the Cash basis of accounting, only those expenses accounted for are paid during that period.
+A company’s balance sheet shows accrued liabilities under the current liabilities head.

 How Does an Accrued Liability Work?

 Accrued liabilities are recorded in the books of accounts at the end of the accounting period, and they are reversed in the period when they are paid.
 It is like a temporary account created in the books of accounts.

 Accounting entry for accrued liability

 Expense A/c – Debit (Recording the actual expense)